mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 effort, but your users will love you for it (even if they never tell you).

-The single best thing you can do to make your app more keyboard-friendly is actually pretty simple.
-Test your app by using **only** the keyboard.
+The single best thing you can do to make your app more keyboard-friendly is actually pretty simple: test your app by using **only** the keyboard.
 When you encounter a problem...fix it.

 Here are a few other resources on the topic that you might find useful: